yangland/Mirage/README.md

 # Mirage

-The implementation of CVPR 2025 paper: Infighting in the Dark: Multi-Label Backdoor Attack in Federated Learning
+The implementation of paper: **Infighting in the Dark: Multi-Label Backdoor Attack in Federated Learning**

 Support Apple mps.